 Well, plywood, really.
 With printed paper glued on top to make the paths.
 What I actually want is a set of tiles where the paths and the background are made of different coloured wood veneer, but that would require investing in some new tools and spending a lot of time cutting the pieces.
 So, for… Continue reading Wooden Tsuro tiles

-While playing Carcassonne this Christmas, the discussion turned towards optimal playing, and how that would require memorizing the distribution of different tiles in the deck, as well as keeping in mind which tiles have already been played.
-We thought that making decisions based on knowing what’s left in the deck, instead of guessing, would make… Continue reading Carcassonne tile counter
+EDIT: Latest post about this tool is here While playing Carcassonne this Christmas, the discussion turned towards optimal playing, and how that would require memorizing the distribution of different tiles in the deck, as well as keeping in mind which tiles have already been played.
+We thought that making decisions based on knowing what’s left… Continue reading Carcassonne tile counter

 I was looking for a broken NES so I could use its case for a project I’ve been thinking about.
 I found one on eBay at a reasonable price, so I bought it.
 Once I got the unit, I found out that it had the infamous “flashing red LED” problem, which was easily remedied by… Continue reading Nintendo NES RF-module removal